202C-Pilot/202C-Master-Course/syllabus.md

 ## Course Requirements and Grading

+You will complete five projects for this course, participate in weekly class discussions, and complete weekly writing activities.

 |  Assignment         | Grade Value |
 |---                  |---          |
 | Project 1           | 10%         |